The Three Strikes Law

 Another possible solution is getting your felony charges reduced to a misdemeanor (the three strikes law applies to felonies).
 As a former prosecutor, attorney Paul S. Geller has prosecuted numerous three strikes cases over his legal career.
 He knows exactly how and where to look for weaknesses in the prosecution’s case and exploit them to your advantage.
 We understand the stress and anxiety you must be going through right now; therefore, our promise to you is that we will leave no stone unturned when searching for errors or flaws in the case against you!

-Don't proceed with your case without knowing your defense options.
-Contact us today to request a free and confidential case evaluation.
+Don’t proceed with your case without knowing your defense options.